 Started by: shows the name of the person who started the discussion topic.

 Last post: records the name of the last person to post a reply to the discussion topic and the date they posted their message.
 By default, the discussion topics are listed in order of the last post, with the most recent at the top.

 Replies: shows how many messages have been posted in response to a discussion topic.
 To read any replies to a message you first need to open the original message by clicking on its title; you will then see any replies listed below the original message.

 Subscribe: Provides the option to subscribe or unsubscribe to each discussion topic in the list by turning the slider button on or off.
 If you subscribe to a forum you will receive email notifications about new posts.
-See How to subscribe and unsubscribe from discussions (below) for further information on subscribing.
+See How to subscribe and unsubscribe from discussions below for further information.

 If you have set up Forum tracking in your profile to highlight new posts (see How can I easily see the most recent posts below) you will see any unread posts highlighted in the Replies column.
-Unread posts are indicated by a black blob with a white number in it which shows how many messages have been posted to a discussion topic since you last viewed it.
+Unread posts are indicated by a black blob with a white number in it .
+The white number shows how many messages have been posted to a discussion topic since you last viewed it.
 This is particularly useful for keeping up with long discussions.